Radhika-Keni/Object_Detection_For_Faces/README.md

 ## Data Description:
--The dataset comprises of images and its mask where there is a human face
+The dataset comprises of images and its mask where there is a human face

 ## Domain:
   Entertainment